L&T Valves conferred 'Green Channel Status'

 Larsen and Toubro Valves on Friday secured the 'Green Channel Status' from the Defence Ministry.
 The company claimed that it was the first private enterprise in the country to bag the coveted status.

-The Green Channel Policy, introduced by the defense ministry in 2017, is part of the Centre's 'Make in India' initiative that allows manufacturers to self-certify their supplies to the defense services.
+The Green Channel Policy, introduced by the defence ministry in 2017, is part of the Centre's 'Make in India' initiative that allows manufacturers to self-certify their supplies to the defence services.
 "We are privileged to have been conferred this status, especially since we are the first private sector company to achieve this," Larsen and Toubro Valves chief executive and director Mahesh Joshi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)